 What were some of those lessons?

 The film was pretty much finished, in terms of its structure, and then we had to put music into these scenes and put life into it.
-Seeing it from a composer’s point of view, it’s a pretty elegant way to work.
+Seeing it from a composer’s point-of-view, it’s a pretty elegant way to work.
 You’re not endlessly revising things, writing stuff that doesn’t go into the film, and redoing passages because the length of a scene keeps changing.
 Now, the order of a scene has changed, so then the most beautiful piece of music you’ve ever written is now half the length or gone, and we didn’t experience too much of that on The Social Network.
-As I said, the movie was pretty finished.
 Seeing it through the eyes of a filmmaker and what would be a good asset for them to have, it makes sense to me that, when they’re filming a scene, if they have music to fit that scene, that could be asset to Fincher and the editors, to see it with what would really be in there.
 We decided to give a lot of music early on, without specific intent in where it was going to wind up.

-Since it was a very long and collaborative process, what creates that trust between you and Fincher, for you to believe he’ll make something work?
+Since it was a very long and collaborative process, what creates that trust between you and Fincher, for you to believe he’ll make it all work?

 One of the five times he’s not right, what do you do?